firesidefiction/firesidefiction.github.io/_drafts/2019-02-26-a-martian-womans-guide-to-surviving-the-gravity-chamber.md

 teaser: "Celebrate the small victories.
 Hooray, your radiation levels are at a record low!
 Yippee, you're ovulating on schedule!"
 author-img: jennifer-stephan-kapral.jpg
 author-bio: |
   Jennifer Stephan Kapral writes poetry, non-fiction, and fiction.
 She was born in the shadows of steel mills in Western PA and studied creative non-fiction at the University of Pittsburgh.
-Her work has also appeared in The Arcanist and Flash Fiction Magazine, and she is forever at work on her unfinished novels.
+Her work has also appeared in _The Arcanist_ and _Flash Fiction Magazine_, and she is forever at work on her unfinished novels.
 She resides in Houston, TX, exploring the bayous with her husband, daughter, and two dogs.
-Visit her at thegreenquill.org.
+Visit her at [thegreenquill.org](http://www.thegreenquill.org).

 proofread: false
 ---